dcmendoza2/ME-71-Arduino-Sketches/Week7/Image_Processing_with_Python/README.md

 This will serve as the codebase for any demonstration for the lesson in Digital Image Processing.

 ## Requirements
-Make sure that python and pip install on your machine
+Make sure that python and pip are installed on your machine

 Download python [here](https://www.python.org/downloads/).